Lyoness: Continental and country organisation

 The continental organisations are subsidiaries of Lyoness International AG and are registered as stock corporations.
 These are:

 Lyoness Europe AG (founded in 2003), "Lyoness IMEA S.A."
 (2009), Lyoness North America Ltd., "Lyoness South America S.A.", "Lyoness Asia Ltd." (2011).

 The country offices are subsidiaries of the continental stock corporations and are registered as privately owned, limited-liability companies.

-Cooperations

-Lyoness has initiated Cashback cooperations with several sports clubs in Europe since 2015: